slamice/wri/Other stories/Pinkys-swear.md

-The swear echoed the halls, running through them like an olympic triumph.
+The swear echoed the halls of the garden, running through them galantly like an olympic triumph to Pinky's horror.
 The aghasts on people's faces were withered and worn down, making them more prominent.
 Some people's mouths were upended in wide o's with glaring eyes.